zimeg/emporia-time/README.md

 tab.

 3. Open "Inspect Element" then open the "Network" tab.
-Click on an `AppAPI` request and locate the `authToken` and `deviceGid`.
+Click on an `AppAPI` request and locate the `deviceGid` you want to use.
 Save these for later.

 4. From a directory for development, download the source and compile `etime`: